 - Start small: If you have doubts about the laser center or how effective the treatment will be for you, don’t be tempted by temporary pricing specials on larger areas until you’ve tried a smaller spot first (i.e. underarms)!

-For fellow Boston ladies, I started at Laser Care in Brookline then switched to the Laser Skin Center on Newbury Street (Yelp page), and am very happy with the latter one.
-The facilities are clean, and each technician I’ve had has been professional and swift.
+For fellow Boston ladies, I started at Laser Care in Brookline then switched to The Laser Skin Center on 119 Newbury Street, and am very happy with the latter one.
+The facilities are clean, their package pricing is reasonable, and each technician I’ve had has been professional and swift.